UK running cost calculator

 Washing machines do not run at one fixed wattage for the whole cycle.
 The energy label value gives a more realistic cycle-based estimate.

-No. It is guidance only on this page.
-For the most accurate estimate, use the kWh per 100 cycles value from your own machine label.
+No. The selector is guidance only because programme, temperature, load size and model can all change real energy use.
+For the closest estimate, use the kWh per 100 cycles figure on your machine label.

-Does this include standing charge or full water bills?
+Does this include standing charge or water costs?

-No. Standing charge is excluded, and water cost is only added if you turn on the water estimate and enter your own water rate.
+Standing charge is excluded because running this appliance does not add a separate standing charge.
+Water cost is only added when you turn on the optional water estimate and enter your own water and wastewater rate.

 Estimate notice